Treatment for Metastatic Breast Cancer

 Types of MBC Treatment

 Metastatic breast cancer treatments may be similar to those for an initial or local diagnosis of breast cancer.
-The most common breast cancer treatments include surgery, chemotherapy, radiation, and hormonal therapy.
+The most common breast cancer treatments include surgery, chemotherapy, radiation, hormonal therapy, targeted therapy, and immunotherapy.
 In general, metastatic disease will be treated with one therapy after another, pursuing each one as long as it remains effective.
 If one course of therapy stops working, your doctor will use another one.
 As a result, MBC treatments are often referred to as “first-line,” “second-line,” “third-line,” etc.

 Metastatic Breast Cancer Treatment Factors